 1941 aerial photo of the area surrounding 8503 Maple St. 8503 is located near the middle of the map.
 It was likely still a grocery with a few houses to its east and west.
 The industrial area to its north and south hasn’t been constructed yet.

-It wasn’t until 1956 that grandson Lee Horton filed for a liquor license thereby converting the one-time country store into a neighborhood bar called the Wayside Tavern.
-Just one year later the longtime owner-operator of Christensen Dairy Products, Hank Christensen, took over the bar.
+Walter Horton was born in Massachusetts in 1870 before making his way to Omaha and opening his grocery store by 1924.
+It wasn’t until 1956 that grandson Lee Horton filed for a liquor license, thereby converting the one-time country store into a neighborhood bar called the Wayside Tavern.
+Just one year later, the longtime owner-operator of Christensen Dairy Products, Hank Christensen, took over the bar.

 1970 photo looking west from around 84th and Maple before the road was widened.
 Wayside would on the left beyond the trees.
 Photo courtesy of Stephanie McEvoy Gillen posted to Forgotten Omaha.

-By the time the area was annexed by the City of Omaha in 1964, the farmland surrounding it was converted to an industrial/manufacturing area.
+By the time the area was annexed by the City of Omaha in 1964, the farmland surrounding it had been converted to an industrial/manufacturing area.
 Hank decided to raze the old building in 1969 and replaced it with a new modern structure.
 The Wayside proved popular with workers and residents of the area.
 The bar was targeted by armed robbers in 1979 who, after demanding customers line up against the wall, collected their wallets and the money from the cash register.
-Fortunately the four men involved were later arrested following a chase of a getaway car and motorcycle.
+Fortunately, the four men involved were later arrested following a chase involving a getaway car and motorcycle.

 2007 and 2017 photos of the Wayside Tavern before being turned into Rudy’s Christmas Bar.